xh4/web-toolkit/README.md

 WT.DOM is a fork of [Closure XML](https://common-lisp.net/project/cxml/)'s DOM implementation, and updates it to comply with the [latest standard](https://dom.spec.whatwg.org/).

 ## TodoMVC
-WT.TODOMVC gives example of using WT to build [TodoMVC](http://todomvc.com/) sample application.
+WT.TODOMVC gives example of using WT to build the [TodoMVC](http://todomvc.com/) sample application.

 ## Website
 WT.WEBSITE powers [web-toolkit.org](http://web-toolkit.org).